wchorski/festi-feud/README.md

   - [ ] unhide strike and points
   - [ ] set active player
 - [ ] should i give `round` 1-5 a `roundPhase` (Face-Off, Main Round, Steal, Round End)? or just increment 1-7? making each 'phase' a round number?
+- [ ] fix answer points and scoring (uneven voters means each round has variation in total points.
+Either make each of the 8 fixed point or weight each answer's points against a percentage)

 ## Existing Repos